-That burger you got from In-N-Out can be quite tasty, but what is it really doing to your health?
+That burger you got from your favorite restaurant can be quite tasty, but what is it really doing to your health?

 The next time you’re tempted to hit the drive-thru, consider ordering a veggie burger instead.
 Why?
-As delicious as a classic burger dripping with American cheese is, if you’re middle aged, extra protein in your diet can up your risk of dying from cancer by 4 percent, found a study.
+As delicious as a classic burger dripping with cheese can be, if you’re middle-aged, extra protein in your diet can increase your risk of dying from cancer by 4%, found a study.

 It’s not only cancer you need to be concerned about.